Struthers restaurant decides not to open for dine-in just yet, even when order is lifted

-STRUTHERS, Ohio (WKBN) – Come May 21, restaurants in Ohio will be allowed to open their dining areas.
+STRUTHERS, Ohio (WYTV) – Come May 21, restaurants in Ohio will be allowed to open their dining areas.
 But one in Struthers is deciding to hold off for now.

 Jeff Chann is one of the owners of Selah Restaurant on S. Bridge Street.
 For almost two months, it has continued carryout like many other restaurants.